schneems/non-developers-on-rails/source/01-project/README.md

 $ rails _5.1.6_ new my_bank_app
       create
       create  README.md
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  Rakefile
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  config.ru
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  .gitignore
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  Gemfile
          run  git init from "."
 Initialized empty Git repository in /Users/rschneeman/Documents/projects/non-developers-on-rails/source/tmp/my_bank_app/.git/
       create  app
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  app/assets/config/manifest.js
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  app/assets/javascripts/application.js
       create  app/assets/javascripts/cable.js
       create  app/assets/stylesheets/application.css
       create  app/channels/application_cable/channel.rb
       create  app/channels/application_cable/connection.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  app/controllers/application_controller.rb
       create  app/helpers/application_helper.rb
       create  app/jobs/application_job.rb
       create  app/mailers/application_mailer.rb
       create  app/models/application_record.rb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  app/views/layouts/application.html.erb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  app/views/layouts/mailer.html.erb
+warning: Passing safe_level with the 2nd argument of ERB.new is deprecated.
+Do not use it, and specify other arguments as keyword arguments.
+warning: Passing trim_mode with the 3rd argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, trim_mode: ...) instead.
+warning: Passing eoutvar with the 4th argument of ERB.new is deprecated.
+Use keyword argument like ERB.new(str, eoutvar: ...) instead.
       create  app/views/layouts/mailer.text.erb
       create  app/assets/images/.keep
       create  app/assets/javascripts/channels